The Minimal Flavour Violating Axion

+Similar bounds can be inferred with a future analysis on $B^\pm\to K^\pm\, a(\to2\gamma)$ at Belle-II~\cite{Izaguirre:2016dfi}.
+In case the branching ratio for this observables will be measured at the level of $10^{-6}$, then values of $f_a$ as large as $550\GeV$ in the $aWW$ coupling could be tested.\\

 {\bf The axion mass and the ALP scenario:}\\ Without an explicit soft breaking source of the shift symmetry, a mass term for the MFV axion may arise, as for the traditional QCD axion, from non-perturbative dynamics: the axion mixing with neutral mesons induces a contribution which is estimated to be~\cite{Shifman:1979if,Bardeen:1978nq,DiVecchia:1980yfw} \be m_a\sim 6 \mueV\left(\dfrac{10^{12}\GeV}{f_a}\right)\,, \ee and not much larger than a few eV.
 Additional contributions may arise {\it \`a la} KSVZ axion in the presence of exotic fermions that couple to the axion.
 Exotic fermions are typically present when constructing the underlying theory originating the effective terms in Eq.~(\ref{YukawaAxionLagrangian}) (see for example Ref.~\cite{Varzielas:2010mp}) or are required from anomaly cancellation conditions in models with gauged flavour symmetries~\cite{Grinstein:2010ve,Feldmann:2010yp,Guadagnoli:2011id,Buras:2011zb,Buras:2011wi,Feldmann:2016hvo,Alonso:2016onw}: the largest mass contribution originated in these cases is of hundreds of eV, for values of the axion scale $f_a$ close to the TeV.
 Even considering possible contributions of this kind, one can safely conclude that the MFV axion mass is smaller than the keV, unless explicit shift symmetry breaking sources are introduced in the scalar potential.
 For these mass values the strongest constraints arise from the axion coupling to photons, Eq.~(\ref{Constraintsfaa2gamma}), and to electrons, Eq.~(\ref{Constraintsfaa2ee}): the axion scale is necessarily larger than $\sim10^{10}\GeV$ and $\sim10^{9}\GeV$, preventing any possibility to detect the MFV axion at colliders or in flavour searches.
-This represents a new example of invisible axion that solves the Strong CP problem as in the traditional QCD axion model: the $\theta_\text{QCD}$ is reabsorbed by a shift symmetry transformation and the Lagrangian term in Eq.~(\ref{QCDThetaTerm}) is identically vanishing as the VEV of the redefined axion is zero.
-Perturbations to this solution may arise due to the running from the scale of PQ symmetry breaking down to the QCD scale and/or due to new physics contributions at high scale: however, the largeness of $f_a$ implies that these perturbations would be necessarily tiny.
-Other irreducible sources of explicit breaking are related to quantum gravity effects: they have been discussed for example in Refs.~\cite{Barr:1992qq,Kamionkowski:1992mf,Holman:1992us,Alonso:2017avz} and are shown to be negligible under generic conditions.